 - The floor protection isn’t that great if you drop weights, because it’s too soft to disperse the load like rubber does

-- Pieces can stretch from a little lateral force and move out of alignment
+- Pieces can stretch from a little lateral force and move permanently out of alignment

 - The surface texture wears away quickly

 For ultimate protection in dropping barbells when doing the olympic lifts, you can use a platform.
-You still need to use bumper plates, but if you’re careful and not lifting a ton of weight you can do deadlifts with iron plates on it.
+You still need to use bumper plates for significant drops, but if you’re careful and not lifting a ton of weight you can do deadlifts with iron plates on a platform.

 It’s two layers of plywood underneath, and on top is a another layer of hardwood in the center strip, and a layer of thick rubber on the sides.
 The whole thing is enclosed by a steel frame to keep it together.
 It’s awesome.